jaykhan-dev/portfolio-docs/blog/2022-11-01-react-intro.md

 #### Destructuring

-Destructuring makes it easy to extract only what is needed from an array or object.
+Destructuring makes it easy to extract only what is needed from an array or object and assign the values to another variable.

 Destructuring an array that returns an array.
 This is quite common in React.

+1. Example 1

 ```js
 function calculate(a, b) {